 BA 1994, MA 1998, PhD 2008Lecturer

-An aspect of Godson’s research involves collaborations with creative practitioners – her concept and research on Irish modernist architecture in Africa was the basis of the award-winning feature-length documentary Build Something Modern (Still Films: 2011); she was research collaborator with artists Jesse Jones and Sarah Browne on their major Artangel/Create/Arts Council 2016 national commission In the Shadow of the State (2016) and was research collaborator with Jesse Jones on the Irish Pavilion at the Venice Biennale (2017).
+Godson often collaborates with cultural institutions, curating and organising joint initiatives with the Irish Architecture Foundation, the Little Museum of Dublin, the National Gallery of Ireland, the Irish Museum of Modern Art and the National Museum of Ireland.
+Her collaborations with creative practitioners include the award-winning feature-length documentary Build Something Modern (Still Films), based on her concept and research on modernist architecture in Africa, as research collaborator with artists Jesse Jones and Sarah Browne on their major Artangel/Create/Arts Council 2016 national commission In the Shadow of the State and with Jones on the Irish Pavilion at the Venice Biennale (2017).

 136 Hectres: Urban Material Culture in Dublin 8 (NCAD Gallery, co-curator)

 Opening procession, EVA Art Biennale, Limerick (research advisor)

 Tremble, Tremble Jesse Jones at the Irish National Pavilion, Venice Biennale of Art (research collaborator)